 AirAsia X shows court creditors' support for restructuring plan

-[KUALA LUMPUR] Most of AirAsia X's (AAX) lessors support a restructuring plan, and the Malaysian airline has received interest from potential investors for fundraising after reorganisation, court documents filed this month show.
+MOST of AirAsia X Bhd (AAX)'s lessors support a restructuring plan, and the Malaysian airline has received interest from potential investors for fundraising after reorganisation, court documents filed this month showed.

 Your feedback is important to us Tell us what you think.
 Email us at btuserfeedback@sph.com.sg